polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

      s03-db-0:~ # ifdown eth0
     ```

-2. This will trigger restart of the Azure virtual machine, as you can verify it by checking its status from the Azure portal
+2. This will trigger restart of the Azure virtual machine, as you can verify it by checking its status from the Azure portal.

     ![the Virtual machines blade displays with the status results for three virtual machines.
 One is updating, and two are running.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image70.png "Virtual machines blade")